 - Cost estimates

-Checks of these items requires a specialised tradesman such as an electrician, pest control expert, and plumber.
+Checks of these items require a specialised tradesman such as an electrician, pest control expert, and plumber.
 A building inspector can advise when something is outside their area of expertise.

-Whilst cost estimates are not provided, the report provides you with the information you need to be able to approach suitable tradesman for quotes.
-If you’ve got a new build that’s nearing practical completion, read our blog on why handover inspections are a must.
+Whilst cost estimates are not provided, the report provides you with the information you need to be able to approach a suitable tradesman for quotes.

 Sound like what you need?
 Contact Us to arrange a thorough building and pest inspection.